syncfusion-content/winui-docs/winui/Calendar-Date-Picker/Date-Selection-And-Restriction.md

 ![Changing Selected Date Programmatically in WinUI CalendarDatePicker](Getting-Started_images/winui-calendar-datepicker-selected-date.png)

-N> Download demo application from [GitHub](https://github.com/SyncfusionExamples/syncfusion-winui-tools-calendardatepicker-examples/blob/main/Samples/Restriction)
+N> Download demo application from [GitHub](https://github.com/SyncfusionExamples/syncfusion-winui-tools-calendardatepicker-examples/blob/main/Samples/Restriction).

-You can also change the selected date interactively by selecting a date from dropdown calendar or by entering the date value in editor of `Calendar Date Picker`.
-You can get the selected date from the `SelectedDate` property.
+You can also change the selected date interactively by selecting a date from drop-down calendar or by entering the date value in editor of `Calendar Date Picker`.
+Now, you can get the selected date from the `SelectedDate` property.

 ![Date Selection in WinUI CalendarDatePicker](Getting-Started_images/winui-calendar-datepicker-date-selection.gif)